skeptict/DT-gRPC-Swift-Client/README.md

 # DrawThingsClient

-A Swift client library for interacting with Draw Things gRPC server, designed for easy integration with SwiftUI applications on macOS.
+A Swift client library for interacting with Draw Things gRPC server, designed for easy integration with SwiftUI applications on macOS and iOS.

 ## Features